“You can find magic wherever you look. Sit back and relax, all you need is a book."

 We want the children to see themselves, their community and others reflected in the literature we read and teach.
 Reflecting diversity in our curriculum and book choices prepares our children to participate in society with kindness and understanding.

 When children learn to read, they unlock the ability to acquire knowledge and to access a world of exploration and imagination.
-They can deepen their knowledge on subjects and follow their own interests.
-Reading also provides a gateway to a limitless world of adventures.
-At Michael Faraday, we want to create a lifelong love of reading.
+They can deepen their knowledge on subjects and follow their own interests as well as providing a gateway to a limitless world of adventures.
+We want to foster a lifelong love of reading.

 Writing is paramount for children to express their ideas and develop their thinking process.
 We want the children to write for a reader and know that all writing is a means of communication.
-When children learn to write, they understand the purpose of writing for a range of audiences and contexts.
-Using a wide and ambitious vocabulary allows children to provide description and information for their reader.
+We often use real texts as a 'hook' or starting point and we use the Talk for Writing approach to teach writing.

 Speaking and listening